bretgeek/VibeJS/README.md

 #### More documentation/usage/tutorials coming soon...

-Until then, feel free to ask questions or read the code!
+Until then, feel free to ask questions, read the code or visit https://vibejs.com for lots more info.